silverbulletmd/silverbullet/libraries/Library/Std/Config.md

       standalone = {
         type = "boolean",
         description = "Optional: when set to true, button only appears in standalone/PWA mode; when false, only in browser mode"
       },
+      accountManaged = {
+        type = "boolean",
+        description = "Optional: when true, button only appears on servers that manage accounts (multi-space)" },
       dropdown = {
         type = "boolean",